-Digital IQ works with partners to provide advisory, workshops & digital resources explaining the opportunities provided to community (individuals), businesses (including start-ups) and community groups (Non Profits) based within regional areas.
+Digital IQ works with partners to provide advisory, workshops & digital resources explaining the opportunities provided to community (individuals), businesses (including start-ups) & community groups (Non Profits) based within regional areas.

 Initiatives we work on encourage & support digital inclusiveness; so that all community members can benefit from digital & internet technologies.